 According to the ellipsoid joint definition, They are usually present in between the knuckle joints, wrist joints, metacarpophalangeal joints, and metatarsophalangeal joints of fingers.

 This is one of the most usable and most common kinds of joint, which is found in between the bones that move against each other.
-A synovial joint is also called diarthrosis, joints cartilage or bones with a fibrous joint.
+A synovial joint is also called diarthrosis, joint cartilage or bones with a fibrous joint.
 These joints allow bones to rotate around each other and slide past each other.
 The synovial joint has a joint cavity filled with fluid, together with muscles, ligament, tendons, and the capsule which keeps the bones of the joint in place.
 This arrangement allows movement of the joints.
 The membrane that lines up the capsule produces oily synovial fluid and lubricates the joint, reducing friction and wear and tear.

 These joints are explained by the presence of a joint cavity and their walls are formed by articular capsules.
 Synovial joints are more complex than the other types of joint and their structural components include.

 Joint cavity or capsules

 Synovial joints are also called diarthrosis joints and almost all the joints present in our body are synovial joints.
 There are almost six different kinds of synovial joint and mainly classified based on their shapes of the articulating surface of bones that form each other.

 Plane joints are also known as gliding joints or arthrodial joints.
 Plane joints allow sliding and gliding movements where the articular surfaces of the bones are flat meaning they only allow movement to occur in uniaxial joints.

 E.g. are present between ankle joints and carpals of the wrist that produce different types of movements are:-

 Hinge joints are the types of joints with cylindrical projections, which nearly resembles the hinge of a door or a window.
 These are uniaxial joints with a single plane motion that permit extension.

 The hinge is located in the elbow.